-In addition, Carolyn has conducted research consultancy work on gender relations in the areas of the informal economy, political participation and representation, international development, social enterprise, and new media for organisations including The International Labour Organisation (ILO), The UK Department for International Development (DFID), One World Action, FrankPR and Social Enterprise London.
+In addition, Carolyn has conducted research consultancy work on gender relations in the areas of the digital media; the informal economy, political participation and representation, international development, and social enterprise for organisations including The International Labour Organisation (ILO), The UK Department for International Development (DFID), One World Action, FrankPR and Social Enterprise London.

 Dr Pedwell co-ordinates teaching and degree programmes in cultural studies and media.
 She convenes and contributes to modules in this field at undergraduate and postgraduate levels.

-Carolyn is External Examiner for the MA degrees in Women’s Studies at the University of York, UK (2014-2018).
-She is also External Examiner for the MA in Psychosocial Studies in the Department of Psychosocial Studies, Birkbeck, University of London (2017-2021).
+Carolyn is External Examiner for the MA in Psychosocial Studies in the Department of Psychosocial Studies, Birkbeck, University of London (2017-2021).
+She was also External Examiner for the MA degrees in Women’s Studies at the University of York, UK (2014-2018).

-Please contact Carolyn if you are interested in the areas of social and cultural theory; feminist, postcolonial and queer theory; transnational and cross-cultural theory and methods; emotion and affect; the body and embodiment; new media and digital culture; and feminist media and popular culture.
+Please contact Carolyn if you are interested in the areas of social and cultural theory; feminist, queer, critical race and decolonial theory; digital media and culture; habit and habituation; emotion and affect; the body and embodied practices.

 Current PhD students

-- Reviewer of manuscripts for Routledge, Palgrave, Ashgate, Duke University Press, Polity Press and numerous international journals.
+Reviewer of manuscripts for numerous publishers and international journals.

-- Honorary Treasurer for the Feminist and Women’s Studies Association (UK and Ireland) from 2006-2009, having been a member of the executive committee from 2005.
+Honorary Treasurer for the Feminist and Women’s Studies Association (UK and Ireland), 2006-2009.

-- Convenor of the School's Gender, Sexuality and Culture research cluster.
+Founding Convenor of the School's Gender, Sexuality and Culture research cluster, 2014-2019.